Introduction

 blkid --label "EFI - GENTO" # Check your EFI partition

-Usually you will see:
+Usually you see:

 NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINTS